 Eq.
 5

-Scraping herbivores leave distinctive bite scars which represent the area of substrate removed in each bite.
-To account for potential differences in scraping action among species and across sizes, we used a second underwater feeding observation dataset of scraper bite areas.
-Scar area (cm2) was modelled as a function of body size (TL, cm), for Gamma distributed errors (Eqs.
+To account for potential differences in scraping action among species and across body sizes, we used a second underwater feeding observation dataset of scraper bite areas.
+Bite scar area (cm2) was modelled as a function of body size (TL, cm), for Gamma distributed errors (Eqs.
 6,7).

 Eq.
 6